nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

-Copy the link to your clipboard by clicking the `Copy Link` button and paste it in your favourite browser to come back to this page anytime.
+Copy the link to your clipboard by clicking the `Copy URL` button and paste it in your favourite browser to come back to this page anytime.

 Format: `help`